-You may choose to make up a client and make up the medications they are on.
-You information, however, must be cited in this paper and be from reliable sources.
+You will make up a client and make up the medications they are on.
+The information on the diagnosis and medications, however, must be cited in this paper and be from reliable sources.

-Your paper should clearly outline the kind of information that you client would need to make an informed decisions about medications.
+Your paper should clearly outline the kind of information that you and your client would need to make an informed decisions about medications.